 The Fund will pay the costs of trustee travel on trips organized by the Fund, or when the Fund requests that trustees travel on its behalf.
-In addition, upon request from a trustee and with prior approval from the president or one of the vice presidents, the Fund will pay the costs of trustee travel within the United States to attend philanthropic conferences or meetings directly related to the Fund's work, up to \$2,500 per trustee per year.
+In addition, upon request from a trustee and with prior approval from the president or one of the vice presidents, the Fund will pay the costs of trustee travel to attend philanthropic conferences or meetings directly related to the Fund's work, up to \$2,500 per trustee per year.